-Healing was an integral part of Christ’s mission, and these healing miracles often were on the Sabbath.
-Although the Jews defined healing as work that is disallowed on the Sabbath, Jesus deliberately healed on the Sabbath.
+Healing was an important part of Christ’s work.
+The Jews defined healing as work that is not allowed on the Sabbath, but Jesus heals often and deliberately on the Sabbath.
 Consequently the Sabbath looms huge in the gospels, as it also does in the Old Testament.
-The message which Christ conveyed through His resistance to the Sabbath laws therefore is important.
+What important message did Jesus give through His resistance to the Sabbath?

 These healing miracles often were on the Sabbath.
 No less than seven Sabbath healing miracles are reported in the gospels: